pnp/PnP/Samples/Core.MMSSync/readme.md

 Ensure, that the user has the appropriate permissions to the term store in both the source and target term stores, or you will get an exception.

-## Apendix A: So you want to automatically keep termstores in sync? ##
+## Appendix A: So you want to automatically keep termstores in sync? ##
-The MMSSyncManager class of this sample can be used to easiliy build a full fledged managed metadata sync tool.
+The MMSSyncManager class of this sample can be used to easily build a full fledged managed metadata sync tool.
 Below steps describe the high level tasks that you would need to deal with:
 * Create a console application
 * Define all configuration data (urls, users, encrypted passwords, settings) in app.config
 * Use the **CopyNewTermGroups** method to perform the initial sync